 ½ a white onion

-3 Tbls olive oil plus more for drizzling
+3 tablespoons olive oil plus more for drizzling

 salt & pepper

-Peel and dice the onion and garlic.
+Peel and finely dice the onion and garlic.
 Heat a few tablespoons of olive oil in a large pot.
 Cook the onion and garlic until soft then add the sage and cook for another minute.
 Add the dry beans and enough water to cover them plus about 1.5 inches.
-Now add the bay leaves, stir well and cover the pot.
+Now add the bay leaves, combine well and cover.
 Cook for 60 to 90 minutes, checking them regularly.
-They are ready when the consistency is to your liking.
-When the heat is off, add a level tablespoon of salt and stir thoroughly.
+Remove from the heat when the consistency is to your liking.
+Add a level tablespoon of salt and stir thoroughly.
 Serve with a drizzle of olive oil and fresh ground pepper.